garethredfern/redfern-dev/content/articles/authentication-laravel-sanctum-fortify-for-an-spa.md

 });
 ```

 To make this all work we will need to have a reset-password view in the SPA which handles the token and passes back the users new password.
-This will be explained fully in the creating of the SPA post which will follow, but you can review the code for this in the [Github repo](https://github.com/garethredfern/laravel-vue/blob/main/src/views/ResetPassword.vue).
+This will be explained fully in the creating of the SPA post which will follow, you can review the code on [Github](https://github.com/garethredfern/laravel-vue/blob/main/src/views/ResetPassword.vue).

 ### API Routes

 Once you have all the authentication in place, any protected routes will need to use the `auth:sanctum` middleware guard.
 This will ensure that the user has been authenticated before they can view the requested data from the API.
 Here is a simple example of what those endpoints would look like.

 ```php